obliviouslabs/oblivious-erc20-state/README.md

 GETH_URL=https://eth-mainnet.g.alchemy.com/v2/your_api_key
 ```

+Then, make sure you have tappd running on the machine.
+For testing purposes you can use [https://github.com/Leechael/tappd-simulator](Leechael/tappd-simulator), or just comment out the line about tappd in the Dockerfile (in which case all attestations will be empty).

-Just build and deploy the docker-compose:
+Then, just build and deploy the docker-compose:

 ```
   docker build -t oblivious_erc20_state .